ToxicityOfOurCity/yt-transformer/README.md

 # LEGAL DISCLAIMER

-⚠️ **Important**: YouTube Transformer is intended for personal use only.
+⚠️ **Important**: YouTube Transformer is intended for Personal and Educational use only.

 - Only download content that you own or have permission to use.